RoadieHQ/marketing-site/content/docs/details/scaffolder/index.md

         description: "Name to say hello to"
 ```

-## Form Steps
+### Form Steps
-It might be jarring for your user to enter a lot of parameters one after another on the same page, especially if some of the propertiers require validation.
+It might be jarring for your user to enter a lot of parameters one after another on the same page, especially if some of the properties require validation.
 As such Backstage have provided form steps.

 You can make use of form steps using the following example.